 Staycations are perpetually in fashion, and they are particularly handy during times when traditional travel is difficult like pandemics.
-Since there are so many great spots in the city like Sculpture Falls, some Austinites may not be aware of how many cool and unique Texas locations there are within a day’s drive.
+Due to all the great spots here in the city like Sculpture Falls, some Austinites may not be aware of how many cool and unique Texas locations there are within a day’s drive of the Capitol of Texas.

 Here is a handy guide to help plan your next staycation from beautiful and sunny Austin, Texas.